14 August 2003

 Back in Ottawa, life carried on more or less as normal that evening.
 With street lights dead, all intersections became four-way stops.
 Rush-hour traffic moved, albeit slowly, with gridlock avoided in some cases by pedestrians who took over traffic control.
 Despite the muggy heat and fraying tempers, the commute home was described as “surprisingly civil” by a police official.
 Long delays in OC Transpo service led bus riders to hoof it; many receiving rides from passing private cars.
 With all flights at the MacDonald-Cartier International airport grounded, stranded passengers either dossed down at the terminal or found rooms in nearby hotels.

-There were some also serious problems that night.
+There were also some serious problems that night.
 There were apparently 22 cases of looting in the city, as well as an armed robbery at a Sparks Street jewellery store.
 There were also three fires, one of which claimed the life of a teenaged boy.
 Restaurants were also negatively affected by the loss of refrigeration; some gave away melting ice cream to passersby.
 On the upside, the blackout provided the perfect excuse for impromptu street parties.
 As well, the clear sky that night was a great opportunity to view the stars, undimmed by light pollution—as long as you looked south.
 The lights of Hull and Gatineau remained on as Quebec’s power grid was unaffected by the black-out.
 They provided a surreal backdrop to Mayor Bob Chiarelli’s televised address to the city in offices in front of Parliament Hill to explain why the city was in darkness.

 By the next morning, the lights began to slowly come back on.
 The state of emergency announced the previous night by Ontario’s premier, Ernie Eaves, was eased.
 Within 24-48 hours, power had been largely restored.
 But the system remained unstable and unbalanced; you can’t restart power plants with a flip of a switch.
 Government offices and many businesses remained closed for up to week before the situation returned to normal.
 Besides holidays for unessential staff, the blackout provided a perfect test of backup systems that had been established following the September 2001 terrorist attacks.
 In total, it is estimated that the blackout cost Ontario 18.9 million in lost employment hours, with manufacturing shipments falling $2.3 billion.